Invoca/developer-docs/source/api_documentation/transactions_api/_intro.rst

     - A specific transaction.
 If transaction_id is specified and no transaction with that ID is found, nothing will be returned.
 Returns at most 1 transaction.

   * - call_record_id=
     - All transactions belonging to a specific call.
 If call_record_id is specified and no call with that ID is found, nothing will be returned.
-Returns all transactions blonging to the call record. **Note:** If transaction_id *and* call_record_id are passed, the specified transaction must belong to the specified call.
+Returns all transactions belonging to the call record. **Note:** If transaction_id *and* call_record_id are passed, the specified transaction must belong to the specified call.
 If it does, the transaction will be returned.
 If it does not, nothing will be returned.

   * - start_after_transaction_id=
     - Transaction_id to start retrieving after.
 This should be the last value retrieved previously.
 Default (or empty string) means start at the oldest.